How do chickens sleep? Most chicken raisers want to know this. If you are worried about your chicken’s sleeping pattern, you are in the right place.

 Generally, an adult chicken needs 8 hours of sleep every day.
 This number varies by age, breed, and habitat.
 Younger chickens need more sleep than adults as they grow.
 Baby chicks can sleep 18-20 hours a day, too.

 Chickens have “unihemispheric slow-wave sleep.”
-This implies just one part of their brain sleeps deeply while the other stays awake.
-This adaption lets them watch for dangers while resting.
+This implies that only one part of their brain sleeps deeply while the other remains awake.
+This adaptation lets them watch for dangers while resting.

 Chickens lack eyelids like humans.
 Their eyes are covered by the thin nictitating membrane during rest.
-This membrane protects while permitting light vision.
+This membrane protects while allowing for clear vision.
 It keeps them alert to predators even when they’re sleeping.

-The diurnal lifestyle keeps the chickens active throughout the day and resting at night.
+The diurnal lifestyle keeps the chickens active during the day and allows them to rest at night.
 They usually wake up before sunrise when natural light brightens.
 Roosters naturally crow at sunrise to signal the start of a new day.

-Wild free-range chicken flock clusters together for evening roosting, while domesticated hens may sleep differently depending on their house environment.
+Wild, free-range chicken flocks cluster together for evening roosting, while domesticated hens may sleep differently depending on their housing environment.

 Other chicken breeds prefer private sleeping coops with perches or nests.
 Others may sleep in groups, primarily if raised together since hatching.